 Investing in proper AV equipment and training has enabled us to produce a better attempt at midweek meetings, church services, and other special programming to serve well in the future as we enter into a new reality.

-Each month our children are given packages with all kinds of creative Bible lessons and Sabbath School materials that will occupy a part of their Sabbath experience in creative ways.
+Each month we give our children packages with all kinds of creative Bible lessons and Sabbath School materials.
+These materials occupy a part of their Sabbath experience in creative ways.
 Mom and dad can be included too in this outreach.
 This has taken quite the effort, but it has been received well by our church members.
 They have even taken packets for their neighborhood children.